 A general plan for the City, known as the City of Commerce City Comprehensive Plan (C3 Vision), was adopted in 2010.
+The Authority, with the cooperation of the City, private enterprise and other public bodies, will undertake the Urban Renewal Project described in this Plan in order to eliminate the conditions of blight identified herein while implementing the goals and objectives of the Comprehensive Plan and any subsequent updates.
 Specific elements of the Comprehensive Plan which this Plan advances, include the following.